 I am 27-years-old.
 I like my current job and see progress in it too, but I have been getting into rifts with my boss and that is decreasing my job satisfaction.
 I don’t know how to deal with this, as I don’t want to lose out on this job, but if this continues then I don’t think I will last here long.
-I have tried to apologize to him and get to know what exactly the issue is, but there has been no progress.
+I have tried to apologise to him and get to know what exactly the issue is, but there has been no progress.

 Ans: Issues with boss could stem from various reasons and you are struggling with fact that the reason is absent.
 At times our own perceptions might be projecting the fear as to what is wrong on our part or are we at fault?
-This creates situations where you end up apologizing for something that you may not have done thus, creating even more barriers.
+This creates situations where you end up apologising for something that you may not have done thus, creating even more barriers.
 Identify the triggers for the rifts, so that the avoidable ones can be avoided and the unavoidable ones can be better managed.

 ‘AC’ for thought